rasmusfreund/bioinf-prog-course/notes/chapters/python/before_you_begin.md

 ## The terminal {-}

 The last thing you need is a tool to make Python run the programs you write.
 Fortunately, that is already installed.
 On **OSX** this is an application called *Terminal*.
 You can find it by typing "Terminal" in Spotlight Search.
-When you start you will see semething like @fig:terminal.
+When you start you will see something like @fig:terminal.
 You may be presented with the following text:

 ```
 The default interactive shell is now zsh.